 Tummy tuck patients typically enjoy a relatively swift recovery with pain that is easily managed.
 Some swelling and discomfort is natural and can be addressed with a variety of medications.
 You will receive a detailed aftercare plan that outlines how to care for your incision sites and what to expect as you continue to heal.

-Stitches are typically removed in 5-7 days, and most clients return to work within 2-4 weeks.
+Stitches are typically removed in 5-7 days, and most patients return to work within 2-4 weeks.
 Light exercise is encouraged to promote circulation and diminish the risks of blood clotting.
 Scars will gradually fade over the course of 6-9 months while you are busy enjoying your fabulous flat belly and slim, shapely waistline.
 A commitment to a healthy diet and exercise routine will ensure that your results remain permanent.

 When Exercise and Diet Don’t Solve the “Tummy Problem”